Government Getting Serious on Super, Good News Stories and Restructuring

 - failing to focus on daily business activities.

-Having a lack of capital and an understanding of cash flow is another factor that will always put business on the back foot.
+Having a lack of capital and an understanding of cash flow is another factor that will always put businesses on the back foot.

 An attribute we see in many small businesses is an attitude from the proprietor that fails to distinguish business expenses from private expenses.
 Many directors of companies in insolvency have overdrawn loan accounts that will be called upon to be repaid in liquidation.
 Private expenses should be paid from wages not from drawings to avoid these consequences of business failure.